programminghistorian/ph-submissions/lessons/using-javascript-to-create-maps.md

 The map data is loaded in `data.js`.
 If you want to change the available columns of data or the column headers, this is where you will do it.
 This file does three things:

-1. Loads the data from a csv file into an array.
+1. Loads the data from a CSV file into an array.
 2. Converts the latitude and longitude into points and lines used by the map.
 3. Formats the date and calculates the minimum and maximum years.